LD-Investment/ld-platform/docs/architecture.rst

-Subscription
+Funds & Subscription
 ~~~~~~~~~~~~~~~

-To use L&D Bots, user should subscribe to it.
-The service flow should be like; users see the list of currently operated bots, their track records, simulation result, subscription fee etc.
+To use L&D Bots, user should subscribe to funds that compose of several bots.
+The service flow should be like; users see the list of currently operated funds,
+their track records, simulation result, subscription fee etc.
 Once user selects the bot, it should show the number of subscription by others, detailed information about the models and strategies etc.
 Email notification of subscribe/unsubscribe event should be enabled, payment/cancellation system should also be considered and implemented.